harrydeluxe/js-methods/README.md

 -------
 #### Browsers

-If you need 'string' and 'array' methods, put this lines to your scripts.
+If you need 'string' and 'array' methods, put this lines to your script.

 ```html
 <script src="https://raw.github.com/harrydeluxe/js-methods/master/string.min.js"></script>